pacscilab/voxcommunis/README.md

 # vox-communis-2022-lrec
 Code to create resources (acoustic models, TextGrids with word and phone alignments, and formants) derived from the Common Voice Corpus described in LREC 2022 version of the VoxCommunis corpus.
-For more current updates, please refer to github.com/pacscilab/vox-communis and osf.io/t957v/
+For more current updates, please refer to https://github.com/pacscilab/voxcommunis and https://osf.io/t957v/ (DOI 10.17605/OSF.IO/T957V)

 Ahn, E., & Chodroff, E. (2022, June).
 VoxCommunis: A corpus for cross-linguistic phonetic analysis.
 In Proceedings of the Thirteenth Language Resources and Evaluation Conference (pp. 5286-5294). https://aclanthology.org/2022.lrec-1.566.pdf